-The Town of Midland is situated at the gateway to Georgian Bay's picturesque 30,000 Islands.
-Home to Discovery Harbour, Huronia Museum, King's Wharf Theatre, Martyrs' Shrine, Midland Cultural Centre, Miss Midland Boat Tours, Saint-Maire Among the Hurons, and the Wye Marsh, Midland is the place to visit - hope to see you soon!
+Situated at the gateway to Georgian Bay's picturesque 30,000 Islands.
+Midland is culturally rich and has become the nerve center of North Simcoe for economic prosperity.
+There is an abundance of recreational pursuits, great shopping, fine dining, friendly merchants, a pleasing breeze which blows up from the bay and some fantastic murals.
+Home to Discovery Harbour, Huronia Museum, King's Wharf Theatre, Martyrs' Shrine, Midland Cultural Centre, Miss Midland Boat Tours, Saint-Marie Among the Hurons, and the Wye Marsh, Midland is the place to visit - hope to see you soon!

 Studies have shown that reading improves fluency and story retention while providing a host of additional benefits to young children.
 However, the perks do not end with the passing of adolescence.
 Data published in the journal Neurology found reading regularly improves memory function by working out the brain.
 This can help slow a decline in memory and other brain functions.
 Frequent brain exercise can lower mental decline by 32 percent, according to research published in The Huffington Post.

 Studies even suggest that reading can help a person be more empathetic to others' feelings.
 Research published in the journal Science showed that reading literary works (not popular fiction) cultivates a skill known as "theory of mind," which is the "ability to 'read' the thoughts and feelings of others."

 Reading also can be calming, helping to reduce stress as a result.
 By losing oneself in a book, worries and stress can melt away, says research conducted in 2009 at the University of Sussex.
 Measuring heart rate and muscle tension, researchers discovered that study participants needed just six minutes to relax once they began reading.

 There are many other reasons why reading is good for the mind and body.
 The following tips can help men and women find more time to read.